svenhofman/applescripts/README.md

 - `RemoveEncapsulatingFolder`: If a folder is selected in Finder, it will extract the items of that folder into the current directory, and remove the folder itself

 - `ShowFinderWindow`: Brings the current Finder window of the current desktop forward.
-If no window exists for the current desktop, it creates a new one.
+If no window exists for the current desktop, it creates a new one